ndeely/JavaWordsGame/README.md

 Answer:
-/* summary of potential answer, wont be included in final */ Pick 2 computer architectures (MIPS, x86, Pentium 2, AMD) Outline and describe bottlenecks, highlight ways to overcome them

-Select architecture with PCI/ISA buses
-Discuss objectives of memory management in a modern OS /* wont be included in final */

 MIPS 1:

 	MIPS (Microprocessor without Interlocked Pipelined Stages) is a Reduced Instruction Set Computer (RISC) Instruction Set Architecture (ISA).
 MIPS 1, which was formerly known as MIPS before the introduction of MIPS 2, was introduced in 1985.
-As the name MIPS suggests, a major aspect of the design of these microprocessors was to avoid the use of interlocking pipelined stages, and instead to fit every sub-phase, including cache-access, of the instructions into one cycle.
-The idea was that this would minimise throughput by avoiding the added throughput associated with interlocking, and just allowing for a reduced single cycle throughput.
 The choice to go with a reduced instruction set allowed for the creation of a processor with far fewer transistors than the Complex Instruction Set Computer (CISC) alternative, which also allows for more space for an increased number of registers in the CPU.
 MIPS 1 Bottlenecks:
 1. In the MIPS 1, load delay slots were used immediately after lines of code which would load a register from memory.
 This essentially caused a CPU delay to allow for the time to move an instruction from memory to a register.
 However, this meant that if there was not another instruction already loaded to a register that could be run during the delay, which does not depend on the instruction being loaded by the previous instruction or on the result from this instruction, the CPU is simply waiting for the next instruction and is not being used.